Botanical name: Rudbeckia hirta and other species

 Plant type: Flower

-- Plant seeds in moist, well-drained soil in full sun or partial shade.
+- Plant seeds in moist, well-drained soil.

 - Check your plants regularly to see if they need watering.
 Make sure they don't dry out.